Key messages

 The Donor Conception Registrar will disclose information from the Central Register in stages.

-Non-identifying information will be disclosed from late February 2026.
+It is currently anticipated that non-identifying information will be disclosed from June 2026.

-Applications for identifying information involve more legislative requirements than applications for non-identifying information.
+Applications for identifying information involve additional legislative requirements than applications for non-identifying information.
 This means a longer processing time.

-It is anticipated that these disclosures will begin processing from May 2026, with:
+It is anticipated that these disclosures will begin processing in late 2026, in the following order:

-• requests relating to post-1998 treatments processing from May 2026
+- Requests relating to post-1998 treatments processing first; followed by

 Please note that these dates are estimates and may change based on the complexity of applications and information available.

-Applications are processed based on the order they are received and type of information requested.
+Applications are processed based on the order they are received, and the type of information being sought, with requests from donor-conceived persons taking priority.
 If your application includes a request for more than one type of information, each type of information may be provided to you in stages.

 Currently, the department is unable to provide an individual timeframe for the outcome of your application.
 We are working hard to process applications, and we appreciate your patience as disclosures continue.